aws/amazon-eks-pod-identity-webhook/README.md

 When the `aws-default-region` flag is set this webhook will inject `AWS_DEFAULT_REGION` and `AWS_REGION` in mutated containers if `AWS_DEFAULT_REGION` and `AWS_REGION` are not already set.

+## Container Images

+Container images for amazon-eks-pod-identity-webhook can be found on [Docker Hub](https://hub.docker.com/r/amazon/amazon-eks-pod-identity-webhook).

 ## Installation

 ### In-cluster